-Qian Long Emperor also initiated the largest numbers of Literary Inquisitions in the history of China.
+Qianlong Emperor also initiated the largest numbers of Literary Inquisitions in the history of China.

-In Ming and other former Chinese dynasties, people wouldn’t be executed because of words; they even were praised when they criticized the emperor properly in face, when they directly said the current emperor was ridiculous, unqualified, or incapable.
+In former Chinese dynasties, such as Tang (618 — 907), Song (960 — 1279), and Ming (1368 — 1644), people wouldn’t be executed because of words.
+On the contrary, they would be praised when they criticized the emperor properly in the face.

-Wrecking of Valuable, Historical Relics
+Qianlong Emperor’s Marks in Valuable, Historical Relics

 He had over 1000 fancy seals, and he always stamped his seals or just wrote comments directly on many exceptional paintings and calligraphy works.